OVERVIEW

 - Fibromyalgia, chronic fatigue syndrome, depression [Gaby2011, pg 109].

-SYMPTOMS OF EXCESSS
+SYMPTOMS OF EXCESS

 Symptoms of excess Vitamin D consumption include [Gaby2011, pg 122]: